-Our Value Research Stock Advisor is now almost two-and- a-half years old.
-The number of subscribers is now well above 10,000, and most hearteningly, despite the markets being shaky during this time, most of our members have renewed the service.
+Our Value Research Stock Advisor is now almost three years and nine months old.
+The number of subscribers is in tens of thousands.
 Clearly, we have succeeded in creating and sustaining something that is of real value to equity investors.

 During this time, some of our most interesting encounters have been with those who are still evaluating the service and trying to figure out whether they should become members.
 Here, we come into conflict with the conventional idea of what a stock-advisory service is supposed to be all about.
 This view is that such a service is little more than supplying a list of stocks to buy - basically, a 'tip' service, like those WhatsApp or SMS messages that investors get, except in a slightly organised form.

 We get some potential customers who ask for 'samples' of our service.
 They come from this mindset.
 I'm not blaming them because perhaps 95 per cent of the brokerages and equity-advisory services in this country operate like this.
 They give a sample of what they recommend, you try it out and if you like it, you pay.
 So people who are used to this mode of working come and ask us for a sample.
 They feel that we should be able to give them one or two stock-analysis reports on some recommended stocks or maybe just the names.
 Then, they'll see whether those stocks do well and they will decide whether to become a member based on that.

 Honestly, there's nothing wrong with this approach if you are evaluating a pure tip service for short-term punting.
 If that's your game, then this is the right way to go.
 That's because there is nothing else that such a service offers except a list of names that are expected to make money immediately.